 It wasn’t until the 90’s when we started to see some significant shifts in the fashion industry.
-Thanks to brands like Zara, fast fashion became the new normal.
 Suddenly, consumers realized that they could get the same high-fashion trend, but for a fraction of the price.
 After this, there was simply no turning back, not for the brands or the consumers.

 High-fashion styles, tons of options, and affordable price tags?
 Almost sounds too good to be true, right?

 This production method has its drawbacks.
 And unfortunately, these drawbacks are significant threats to our environment and all of humanity.